-Due to a large backlog of submissions, the James Rovira Literary Agency is not currently soliciting manuscripts.
+The James Rovira Literary Agency is currently soliciting manuscripts.

-Under normal circumstances, I only consider literary fiction.
+I consider fiction, children’s books, plays, and scripts, but not poetry.
 Interested authors are encouraged to email a one to two page query letter with one sample chapter, both contained in the same Word or .pdf file, to jamesrovira (at) gmail (dot) com.
 Please include in your query letter up-to-date contact information, a brief description of your publishing history, a complete plot synopsis (not just a teaser), and some description of the market for your work.
 Purely genre fiction, porn, or fan fiction will not be considered, nor will these submissions receive a response.

 Please keep in mind that writing as a creative activity and publishing as a business opportunity are two different activities, and that the mindsets required for each are very different.
 All publishing involves some risk to publishers, especially print publication, so publishers are understandably careful about investing in products that they cannot sell.
 Unfortunately, a novel’s quality has little to do with its market appeal, which has been especially evident over the last ten years, during which time some of the worst written books have been among the biggest selling worldwide.
 I am only interested in representing quality fiction, however, and authors need to keep in mind that most publishers will expect first time authors to work hard to promote their own work through readings and social media.

 I have been publishing and editing since the 1990s.
 My publications include fiction, poetry, creative non-fiction, non-fiction, film and book reviews, and scholarship in the fields of literature, philosophy, and cultural studies.
-I currently reside in the greater Columbus, OH area.
+I currently reside in the greater Central Florida area.